IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pyramid-chart.md

 ---
 # $PlatformShort$ Pyramid Chart

-$PlatformShort$ Pyramid Chart, also called an age pyramid or population pyramid, is a graphical illustration that shows distribution of various age groups in a population, which forms the shape of a pyramid when the population is growing.
+The $ProductName$ Pyramid Chart, also called an age pyramid or population pyramid, is a graphical illustration that shows distribution of various age groups in a population, which forms the shape of a pyramid when the population is growing.
 It is also used in ecology to determine the overall age distribution of a population; an indication of the reproductive capabilities and likelihood of the continuation of a species.

 ## $PlatformShort$ Pyramid Chart Example